 Welcome!

-On behalf of all of the contributors,
+On behalf of all of the contributors and translators,

 stephencowdery@gmail.com